 10. They cannot be domesticated

-People have attempted to tame wild dogs but never successfully.
+People have attempted to tame painted wolves, but never successfully.
 They are naturally distrusting of humans or indeed any animal outside of their own pack.
 When humans have domesticated dogs in the past, it was due to certain character traits prevalent in canines that could be amplified through breeding.
 One of these traits was a willingness to be touched by humans.
-This combined with traits of curiosity and opportunism paved the way for humanity’s greatest symbiotic relationship with an animal affectionately named “man’s best friend.”
-Wild dogs have never displayed these traits and it is unlikely they ever will.
+This, combined with traits of curiosity and opportunism, paved the way for humanity’s greatest symbiotic relationship with an animal affectionately named “man’s best friend.”
+Painted wolves have never displayed these traits and it is unlikely they ever will.